 MANUAL Symptom Possible Cause(s) Corrective Action Incorrect Spacers are used Use only Mathey Spacer Bolts.
 Customer is cutting tubing.
-Contact Mathey Dearman Sales Department for Spacer Bolts for tubing.
-All Spacer Bolts are not in contact with Pipe.
-Reposition machine so that all Spacer Bolts contact the pipe and re-tighten Boomer.
+Contact Mathey Dearman Sales Department for Spacers for tubing.
+The Spacer Bolts are not in contact with Pipe.
+Reposition machine so that both Spacer Bolts contact the pipe and re-tighten Boomer.
 Torch, Torch Arm or Torch Carrier is loose.
 Tighten Wing Nuts or Thumbscrews.
 Machine is cutting out of square Hoses are binding.
-Unwrap the Hoses one (1) full turn around the pipe.
+Wrap the Hose one (1) full turn around the pipe.
+Rotate the Ring Gear of the machine so the Hose unwrap during the cutting process.
 Machine has been dropped.
 Send the machine to a Certified Repair Station for resizing Cap Ring, Ring Gear and Saddle.
 Torch is at end of Torch Arm.
 Move the Torch closer to the Ring Gear.
 The Pinion Gears are too shallow in the large Ring Gear.
 Readjust the Pinion Gear so it is at the proper depth in Ring Gear Machine hesitates The timing of the Pinion Gears to the Ring Gear is out of adjustment.
-Readjust the timing of the Pinion Gear to the Ring Gear per the repair instructions.
-Or stops as the Pinion Gear enters the Ring Gear.
-The Drive Chain is stretched.
-Readjust the both Bearing Brackets to eliminate the slack in the Chain per the repair instructions.
-Replace the Drive Chain MOTORIZED Bad Motor Control Box or Motor Cable Replace Motor Control Box or Motor Cable No DC output from motor control box Reset circuit breaker on motor control box Machine does not No electrical power at AC wall receptacle Reset circuit breaker at power panel rotate Emergency stop is depressed Rotate to release Emergency Stop Switch Directional Control Switch is bad Contact Mathey Dearman 6 pin connector on motor is bad Contact Mathey Dearman Motor turns and machine does not rotate Setscrew Motor Coupling is loose Retighten Setscrew in Motor Coupling
+Readjust the timing of the Pinion Gear to the Rin Gear per the repair instructions.
+Or stops as the Pinion Gear enters The Drive Chain is stretched.
+Readjust the both Bearing Brackets to eliminate the slack in the Chain per the repair instructions. the Ring Gear.
+Replace the Drive Chain MOTORIZED Bad Motor Control Box or Motor Cable Replace Motor Control Box or Motor Cable No DC output from motor control box Reset circuit breaker on motor control box Machine does not No electrical power at AC wall receptacle Reset circuit breaker at power panel rotate Emergency stop is depressed Rotate to release Emergency Stop Switch Directional Control Switch is bad Contact Mathey Dearman 6 pin connector on motor assembly is bad Contact Mathey Dearman Motor turns and machine does not rotate Setscrew Motor Coupling is loose Retighten Setscrew in Motor Coupling